GeoFSflyer/GeoFS-BlueAngels-F16mod-/README.md

 ## Chat fix
 There is a bug in GeoFS that prevents the key 'T' to open the chat input.
 Fixing this helps to quickly communicate without having to rely on your mouse.
 This script [is created by Zeta](https://github.com/ZetaPossibly/GeoFS-Chat-Fix), all credits go to him.
-We host it as we couldn't find the place where it was stored originally.

 Installation: [add this script](https://raw.githubusercontent.com/ZetaPossibly/GeoFS-Chat-Fix/refs/heads/main/fix_chat.js) to Tampermonkey, or execute it in Developer Console.